jakemorrissey/T03Group15/README.md

 4) Import the correct files into each package as shown below.

+5) The game implements two sounds files: a.)

 **IF THERE IS ANY CONFUSION, REFER TO THE SETUP OF FOLDERS(PACKAGES) AND FILES OF THE SOURCE FOLDER FOUND IN THIS GITHUB**